Ultralight scalar dark matter detection with ZAIGA: Introduction

 \section{Introduction}

 Dark matter (DM) is one of the most challenging problems of modern physics and cosmology.
 A variety of astrophysical and cosmological observations indicate the existence of DM \cite{1,2,3}.
 Current data suggest that 80\% of all matters in the universe is DM \cite{cosmological}.
 Up to now, we only observe the gravitational effect of DM, while its other properties are still unknown.
 Weakly interacting massive particles (WIMPs) are the major DM candidate but no signals have been found \cite{RN405,RN403,RN404}.
 Recently, the ultralight DM candidate attracts a lot of attentions.
-There are various proposals to search for the ultralight DM with precision tools, such as AIs \cite{RN17}, optical cavities \cite{RN129}, atomic clocks \cite{RN2}, gravitational wave detectors \cite{RN82} and accelerometers \cite{RN45}.
+There are various proposals to search for the ultralight DM with precision tools, such as AIs \cite{RN17}, atomic clocks \cite{Derevianko14,RN2,Roberts20,Beloy21Nature:ACDM}, accelerometers \cite{RN45,Manley21PRL:OptomechanicalAccelerometerVectorDM,Carney21}, optical cavities \cite{Obata18,RN129,Savalle21,Kennedy20} and laser interferometers \cite{Stadnik15:LaserInterferometry,Stadnik16,Grote19PRR:GWDM,Pierce18PRLDPGW,Nagano19,Guo19:DPLIGO,Morisaki19,Morisaki21PRD:GWvectorDM,Michimura20PRD:GWvectorDM}.

 AIs rely on coherently manipulating atomic matter waves.
 Details could be found in the paper \cite{RN78}.
 AIs have been widely applied to test the weak equivalence principle with accuracy of $10^{-12}$-level \cite{RN190} and measure the fine structure constant with $\alpha^{-1}$= 137.035999206(11) \cite{RN194}.
 More applications could be found in the paper \cite{RN286}.
 Recently, several long-baseline atomic sensor schemes have been put forward, such as AION \cite{RN255}, MAGIS-100 \cite{RN247}, MIGA \cite{RN187}, ELGAR \cite{RN256} and ZAIGA \cite{RN106}.
 One important goal of these schemes is to search for the ultralight DM.